CiscoDevNet/AD-Capital-K8s-Lab/README.md

 `envvars.appdynamics.NNN.sh` - Configure the environment variables in this file to capture all of the parameters to deploy the AppDynamics Cluster Agent for the AppDynamics Controller and K8s Cluster.
 Used by `ctl.sh`

-`ctl.sh` - Helper script that automates many of the tasks to configure and deploy the AD-Capital application to A K8s Cluster
+`ctl.sh` - Helper script that automates many of the tasks to configure and deploy the AD-Capital application to a K8s Cluster

 `Utilities` - Other useful scripts